 DANMAR was created back in 1999 by two talented young sisters, DANiela Urbaez Olivares and MARia Fernanda Urbaez Tapia, who had a tremendous passion for dance and music.
 Daniela Urbaez Olivares together with her husband Pedro Cesar Olivares passed on in January 1st 2007.
 Both live on in our hearts and memories and inspire the work of DANMAR to this day.

-Later in 2006, it was decided to give birth to DAPA, Danmar Academy of Performing Arts, a non-profit organization, mainly created to promote, preserve and forge a new and greater appreciation of world cultures for their communities who are anxious to keep their cultural traditions while living abroad.
+Later in 2006, it was decided to create DAPA, Danmar Academy of Performing Arts, a non-profit organization, promoting diversity, inclusion, and to forge a new and greater appreciation of world cultures for their communities who are anxious to keep their cultural traditions while living abroad.

-Its goal is to develop artistic, cultural and social programs, concerts, lectures and productions related to dance, music and lenguage, which will serve as a first step to create understanding among people of different cultures and societies of the Greater Houston area, as well as to promote that same understanding particularly in The United States, Latin-America and Europe.
+Its goal is to develop artistic, cultural and social programs, concerts, lectures and productions related to dance, music and language, which will serve as a first step to create understanding among people of different cultures and societies of the Greater Houston area, as well as to promote that same understanding particularly in The United States, Latin-America and Europe.

 Houston based and Venezuelan native artist María Fernanda Urbaez has been recognized for her continuous commitment to promoting the arts in the Greater Houston Area and beyond.
 Her formative years included studies with master dancers and musicians from Venezuela, the United States and Spain.
 María Fernanda holds Magna Cum Laude bachelor degrees in Theatre and Dance as well as Modern Languages (Spanish) from the University of Houston, and Flamenco post graduate studies in Spain.
 Among the many awards she has received, she is the recipient of the prestigious FESNOJIV Gold Medal prize as ambassador of Venezuelan culture abroad (2008), and the Houston “Hispanic Woman of the Year in the Arts Award’ (2010).